Women's suffrage in Montana: Early efforts

 The earliest suffrage organizing in the territory of Montana started with the Women's Christian Temperance Union (WCTU).
 Frances Willard came to Montana in 1883 in order to set up local WCTU chapters.
 Willard gave one of the first women's suffrage speeches in the state that year and advised the local chapters to create suffrage committees.
 The next year, during the state constitutional convention in 1884, equal suffrage for women was proposed by Judge.
 W. J. Stephens from Missoula.
 However, neither the suffrage proposal nor statehood was accepted that year.

 In 1887, Clara McAdow requested help organizing suffrage groups in Montana from suffragists in the east, but was not able to get a commitment.
 That same year, women gained the right to vote in school board elections.
 Women were also allowed to vote on tax issues.
 However, the vote did not completely extend to Native American women, who were excluded if they lived on a reservation.

 During the 1889 state Constitutional Convention, Clara's husband, Perry McAdow from Fergus County, proposed adding women's suffrage language.
 He invited Henry Blackwell to the convention as a speaker.
 Blackwell said, writing to Lucy Stone, "There has never been a woman suffrage meeting held in Montana."
 He said that suffragists should have come to Montana when Clara McAdow wrote them for help earlier.
 Blackwell lobbied as many convention delegates as he was able.
 He spoke to the convention and begged that at the very least delegates did not remove any suffrage women were already entitled to in Montana.
 Blackwell was able to persuade the constitutional delegates to consider adding language to the state constitution that would make later changes to suffrage easier.
 However, even that proposal failed, though women retained their right to vote in school board elections as Montana became a state.

 In Helena, a women's suffrage club was founded in January 1890.
 However, by 1895, the club had dissolved.
 On May 15, 1895, Emma Smith DeVoe from the National American Woman Suffrage Association (NAWSA) came to Montana where she organized chapters in several cities.
 The NAWSA chapters worked to create a state suffrage convention in Helena which was held September 2 and 3 in 1895.
 Carrie Chapman Catt attended as a speaker.
 The creation of the Montana Woman's Suffrage Association (MWSA) came out of the convention and Harriet P. Sanders accepted the role as first president.
 Catt provided the local groups with a course of study on women's suffrage tactics and issues.

+One local organization active that fall was the Bozeman Equal Suffrage Club.
+In November 1895, Mabel E. Staats was elected its treasurer.